microsoft/ai-developer/Labs/lab-02.md

 ### Estimated Duration: 60 minutes

-In this challenge, you will be provided with a starter application that will require you to complete the implementation of the chat feature using Semantic Kernel and the Azure AI Foundry GPT-4o model.
-The AI model will then respond with an answer or completion to the prompt.
-The application uses the Semantic Kernel framework to interact with the AI model.
-You will need to complete the implementation of the chat API to send the user's prompt to the AI model and return the response to the user.
+This hands-on lab provides practical experience with Semantic Kernel and the Azure AI Foundry GPT-4o model.
+Designed for those new to AI development, the lab guides you step-by-step to build an intelligent chat feature within a starter application.
+You will use the Semantic Kernel framework to connect with the GPT-4o model, implement a chat API that sends user prompts, and return dynamic AI-generated responses.
+Complete all prerequisites before starting, as the cloud-based environment enables you to complete the lab remotely.

 ## Objectives
 In this exercise, you will be performing the following tasks: